menu

 Leeds is a tiny town located in the state of New York.
 With a population of 429 people and just one neighborhood, Leeds is the 911th largest community in New York.
-Much of the housing stock in Leeds was built prior to World War II, making it one of the older and more historic towns in the country.
+Leeds has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Leeds is a decidedly white-collar town, with fully 92.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Leeds is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Leeds who work in food service (75.15%), office and administrative support (17.58%), and sales jobs (0.00%).